fetchcord/FetchCord/readme.md

 ## Snap and Flatpak versions of Discord will not work

 ## running on macos
-To isntall the script, run `sudo ./install.sh`
+To install the script, run `sudo ./macinstall.sh`

 run `python3 -u -m macos-rpc.py` and it will work!